Leica X Typ 113 versus Leica TL2

 The Leica X (Typ 113) and the Leica TL2 are two digital cameras that were announced, respectively, in September 2014 and July 2017.
 The X Typ 113 is a fixed lens compact, while the TL2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The X Typ 113 has a resolution of 16.1 megapixel, whereas the TL2 provides 24.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Leica X Typ 113 and the Leica TL2.
+The physical size and weight of the Leica X Typ 113 and the Leica TL2 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X Typ 113 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X Typ 113 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is somewhat smaller (5 percent) than the Leica X Typ 113.
 In this context, it is worth noting that neither the X Typ 113 nor the TL2 are weather-sealed.